You can find information on the most convenient way to and from the airport under Airport Transfers.

 For group bookings of 10 passengers or more, visit Jet2.com's Groups Website.

-Since 21st September 2012, Monarch have been offering a new connection to Munich from Birmingham, Luton, Manchester and Leeds Bradford.
-And since 14th December 2012, they have been offering scheduled winter flights to Friedrichshafen from London Gatwick and Manchester.
+Monarch offers scheduled winter flights to Munich from Luton and to Friedrichshafen from London Gatwick and Manchester.
 Both of these German airports are within short driving distance of the Austrian Alps, presenting great low-cost routes to your Austrian holiday.
 Friedrichshafen, in particular, is a fabulous gateway to the ski resorts of Vorarlberg such as Montafon and Arlberg.
-Since 13th December 2012 you can also get straight to the slopes of Tirol via the new Manchester to Innsbruck route.
+You can also get straight to the slopes of Tirol via the Manchester to Innsbruck route.